 Aluminium garden furniture, although designed for outdoor use, will inevitably become weathered.
 Over time, the shine will fade from over-exposure to the sun and rain.

 Severe oxidation can become an issue.
 Some pitting can look like a harmless small speck, but if left it can be difficult to remove the deeper pitting, even with metal polish.
 It pays to look after your cast aluminium garden furniture from day one and to avoid this from occurring.

-If the furniture has only a light oxidization, then you can try a simple acidic solution of 1 part white vinegar and 1 part water before you invest in any of the expensive off the shelf products.
+If the furniture has only light oxidization, then you can try a simple acidic solution of 1 part white vinegar and 1 part water before you invest in any of the expensive off-the-shelf products.

 However, if you've left it for a few years, and let's face it we've all done it in the past, then to shine up your cast aluminium garden furniture, just follow these simple steps:

 - Use a stiff wire brush to remove any loose debris from the surface.

 - Wearing rubber gloves, scrub around the frame with a nonabrasive scouring pad dipped in a marine-grade aluminium cleaner, such as those available from 3M or Starbrite.